Adults

 When should you worry about a tongue thrust?
 Tongue thrust can affect a person’s health in many ways.

-• Speech articulation difficulties, or problems pronouncing words clearly (a lisp is a common result of tongue thrust)
+“This pressure against the teeth can also cause speech articulation difficulties, or problems pronouncing words clearly,” Thorburn says.
+“A lisp is a common result of tongue thrust.”

 Other potential health issues related to long-term tongue thrust include: